-8 Upgrading and Troubleshooting the MOXA
+8 Upgrading and Troubleshooting the MOXA or SD2000 spectrometer

 In this section, a number of advanced techniques for upgrading the software on the embedded PC and troubleshooting the instrument are given.
 These techniques are given for reference, but they should only be attempted unless absolutely necessary or as a last resort.
 Using these techniques can render the instrument completely useless if something goes wrong.